codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 Automatic Volume Provisioning
 Codefresh installation supports automatic storage provisioning based on standard Kubernetes dynamic provisioner Storage Classes and Persistent Volume Claims.
 All required installation volumes will be provisioned automatically using the default storage class or custom Storage Class that can be specified as a parameter in config.yaml under storageClass: my-storage-class.

+## Common Problems, Solutions, and Dependencies

+1. **Problem:** pipeline runs, but does not show logs.

+**Solution:** There is a dependency between the broadcaster pod and the API pod.
+Try restarting the broadcaster pod.